kylestetz/CLNDR/README.md

 Changelog
 =========
+`v1.0.7 ~ 2013-09-30`: settled on jQuery's $.filter method, opening the door to IE 7 + 8 support.
+If you plan on supporting IE 8 or below, don't forget to use jQuery's 1.x branch, as 2.x has dropped IE 6 - 8 support.

 `v1.0.6 ~ 2013-09-24`: fixed a bug where `daysOfTheWeek` option wouldn't work.

 `v1.0.5 ~ 2013-09-24`: added support for showing days in months adjacent to the current month, controlled using the `showAdjacentMonths` option.
 Added the ability for those adjacent days to move to their month when clicked using the `adjacentDaysChangeMonth` option.
 Added `daysOfTheWeek` option, which you should avoid by allowing moment.js to make the abbreviations for you.
 Fixed a bug where providing some `targets: {}` options would remove the rest of them.